• Skip to content

 Easy Jerk Chicken from the Jar

-While researching recipes for jerk chicken I found many people tend to add their own “other” ingredients.
-People add all sorts of non-traditional items including parsley, nutmeg, or even soy sauce.
-However, I really wanted to experience the traditional version of this amazing Jamaican comfort food so I, again, turned to YouTube.
-From researching the…
+While researching recipes for jerk chicken, I was struck by how many home cooks try to add their own “other” ingredients.
+Non-traditional items including parsley, nutmeg, 5-spice powder, or even soy sauce are in some recipes.
+To experience the traditional version of this amazing Jamaican comfort food so I turned to YouTube, where it’s easy…

 Read More

-While traditional gumbo gets its thick texture from making a roux at the start of the recipe, for this vegan interpretation achieves a similar consistency from mixing some mashed yams into your bowl at the very end.
-This recipe includes making your own vegetable stock so you can either buy it or make your own…
+Traditional gumbo achieves its thick texture from making a roux at the start of the recipe.
+But for my interpretation of vegan gumbo, I achieve a similar consistency from mixing some mashed yams into your bowl at the very end.
+Keep in mind that this is a very loose interpretation of the classic definition of…

 Read More